aws/aws-cli/awscli/examples/application-autoscaling/register-scalable-target.rst

  aws application-autoscaling register-scalable-target --service-namespace appstream --scalable-dimension appstream:fleet:DesiredCapacity --resource-id fleet/sample-fleet --min-capacity 1 --max-capacity 5

-This example command registers the write capacity of DynamoDB table called `my-table` as a scalable target, with a minimum desired count of 5 write capacity units and a maximum desired count of 10 write capacity units.
+This example command registers the write capacity of a DynamoDB table called `my-table` as a scalable target, with a minimum desired count of 5 write capacity units and a maximum desired count of 10 write capacity units.

 Command::

  aws application-autoscaling register-scalable-target --service-namespace dynamodb --scalable-dimension "dynamodb:table:WriteCapacityUnits" --resource-id "table/my-table" --min-capacity 5 --max-capacity 10

-This example command registers the write capacity of DynamoDB global secondary index called `my-table-index` as a scalable target, with a minimum desired count of 5 write capacity units and a maximum desired count of 10 write capacity units.
+This example command registers the write capacity of a DynamoDB global secondary index called `my-table-index` as a scalable target, with a minimum desired count of 5 write capacity units and a maximum desired count of 10 write capacity units.

 Command::